-With 139 customer reviews and a nearly five-star rating, The New Health Rules: Simple Changes to Achieve Whole-Body Wellness certainly comes highly recommended.
-The New York Times best seller was written by Frank Lipman, M.D., a leading expert in the field of functional medicine, along with his co-author, Danielle Claro.
+With 67% of more than 250 customer reviews giving this insightful book five stars, The New Health Rules: Simple Changes to Achieve Whole-Body Wellness certainly comes highly recommended.
+The New York Times bestseller was authored by Frank Lipman, M.D., a leading expert in functional medicine, and Danielle Claro, a writer and yoga-lover.

-The book fuses life-changing health advice with actionable tips to improve your mind, body, and soul.
-Topics include everything from how to get a good night's sleep to the benefits of daily sunlight exposure, as well as the toxic household items that could be making you sick and the foods you should be eating to prevent Alzheimer's.
+The book combines life-changing health advice and tips to improve your mind, body, and soul.
+The topics range from how to get a good night's sleep to the benefits of daily sun exposure, to name a few.
+The duo even advises replacing common household cleaning supplies that could be making you sick with natural products.

-But don't take our word for it.
-Here's Marie Claire's review: "Our favorite give-it-to-me-straight guide for living well."
-Amazon customer Lady Gipp wrote this review: "Without a doubt, this is the simplest, clearest way to understand how to live better, longer, healthier lives.
+One Amazon customer wrote, "Without a doubt, this is the simplest, clearest way to understand how to live better, longer, healthier lives.
 My goal: to get this book into the hands of everyone I love and value, and make sure they read it cover to cover.
 It's simple, attainable advice for everyone."

 If your overall health is need of a total makeover, this book will have you on the path to wellness without the crazy dieting.

-Kimberly Snyder is famous for whipping A-list celebrities into shape for the red carpet, but her work goes beyond the glare of the paparazzi flashbulb.
-Snyder lives and breathes the healthy program she preaches, and you only have to look at her to know it.
-She has the radiant skin, youthful glow, and boundless energy we all crave—you can't fake that kind of inside-out beauty.
+Kimberly Snyder is famous for whipping A-list celebrities into shape, but her work goes way past Hollywood.
+Snyder lives and breathes the healthy program she preaches, and you only have to look at her to know it: She has the radiant skin, youthful glow, and boundless energy we all crave.
+You can't fake that kind of inside-out beauty.

-After struggling with breakouts, coarse hair and fat that just wouldn't budge, Snyder traveled the world, discovering ancient health and beauty secrets as she went.
-She compiled all that knowledge into The Beauty Detox Solution, a powerful and popular program that rids the body of toxins and renews your energy levels so you look and feel your best.
+She used to struggle with breakouts, coarse and unruly hair, and fat that just wouldn't budge, so Snyder traveled the world to discover different cultures's ancient health and beauty secrets.
+After reading her tome, we'd say mission accomplished.
+She compiled all that knowledge into The Beauty Detox Solution, a powerful and popular plan that promises to rid the body of toxins and renew energy levels, so readers look and feel their best.

 When it comes to books on health and wellness, Louise Hay is almost always at the top of the list.
-The famous motivational author has been dubbed "the closest thing to a living saint" since she founded the self-help movement after her first book Heal Your Body in 1976.
+The famous motivational author helped pioneer the self-help movement after her first book Heal Your Body was published in 1976.

 Hay continues to transform people's lives with Loving Yourself to Great Health, in which she teams up with health and nutrition experts Ahlea Khadro and Heather Dane to teach people about "living a nutrient-rich life."
-This book goes beyond the health fads and trends with a system that heals your body, mind, and spirit.
-The tips are as simple as changing the way you think, the effectiveness of affirmations, and how to bring your body in alignment with your mind.
-This book isn't about diets that don't last; Hay shows readers how to incorporate achievable techniques into their daily lives to live a long, happy, and healthy life.
+The book's topics include adjusting the way you approach problems, the effectiveness of positive affirmations, and how to bring your body in alignment with your mind.

-Cravings and food addictions are pretty hard to cave into when you're stressed, tired, and overworked.
+It's pretty easy to give in to your cravings and food addictions when you're stressed, tired, or overworked.
 So how do you curb them to bring your health back to its former glory?

-Board-certified family physician, New York Times best-selling author, and nutritional researcher Dr. Joel Fuhrman developed a scientifically proven system that helps you conquer them with pretty impressive side effects, including a "reversal of diseases such as heart disease, headaches, allergies, high blood pressure and diabetes."
+Board-certified family physician, New York Times bestselling author, and nutritional researcher Dr. Joel Fuhrman developed a scientifically proven system.
+It explains how to conquer your cravings with pretty impressive side effects, including a "reversal of ailments like heart disease, headaches, allergies, high blood pressure, and diabetes."
 His no-fuss advice offers meal plans and 150 recipes to help you make healthier food choices.

 Brain Maker by David Perlmutter

-There has been significant research on the benefits of gut health and its role in healing and protecting your brain, but Brain Maker takes it even further.
-As another New York Times bestseller and number one bestseller for Amazon in the Alzheimer's category, this book by Dr. David Perlmutter—a board-certified neurologist—explains the crucial relationship between intestinal microbes and the brain, how our unhealthy lifestyle choices make it sick, and what we can do to bring our gut back to health.
+There has been significant research on the benefits of a healthy gut and its role in protecting your brain's ability to stay sharp, but Brain Maker takes it even further.
+It's both a New York Times bestseller and it's at the top of the chart in Amazon's Alzheimer's category.
+Hands down, this book by Dr. David Perlmutter—a board-certified neurologist—is one of the best when it comes to understanding how to take care of our minds.
+He explains the crucial relationship between intestinal microbes and the brain, how our unhealthy lifestyle choices damage that relationship, and what we can do to bring our gut back to a healthy place.

 The cutting-edge book includes some diet advice and a six-step program for those willing to make the change and improve their brain health.
-With a four-and-a-half star rating and 450 customer reviews, it's safe to say Perlmutter has launched a medical revolution.
+With a 4.7-star rating and more than 1,400 customer reviews, it's safe to say Dr. Perlmutter has launched a medical revolution.

 The Oz Family Kitchen by Lisa and Mehmet Oz